SFedyanov/wireguard-manage/README.md

-# wireguard-manage
+# Wireguard manage scripts
-crating and removing bash scripts for wireguard service
+bash scripts for adding and removing wireguard peers.

 ## How to use:
 copy dot.env to .env